 Every June, LGBTQ+ people in the United States observe Pride Month as a reminder of the struggle for acceptance and a celebration of the freedom to express themselves.
 Pride photography distils that spirit into images that tell stories and evoke powerful emotions, whether they’re commissioned portraits or candid shots snapped at a Pride event.

 “Not only is it visual history, but it also builds empathy,” says photographer Bronson Farr.
 The joy of being authentic should shine through with pride photos while also highlighting the life and love of people in a historically marginalised group.

 “It’s all about showing that bond we’re capable of,” says photographer Rob Woodcox.
 “And giving our community a moment to shine.”

 The origins of Pride Month.

-In response, there was a march to honor the original demonstration set for June 28, 1970.
-It was originally named the Christopher Street Liberation Day March as a nod to the epicenter of the LGBTQ+ community in New York City, where the procession started.
+In response, there was a march to honour the original demonstration set for 28 June1970.
+It was originally named the Christopher Street Liberation Day March as a nod to the epicentre of the LGBTQ+ community in New York City, where the procession started.
 Similar events happened all over the country.
 A day before the New York City march, LGBTQ+ people in Chicago held the first march dedicated to the events of Stonewall as the climax to their cities’ weeklong events of remembrance.
 Public demonstrations advocating for equality for the gay community also occurred in Los Angeles, as well as a “Gay In” in San Francisco at Golden Gate Park.

 These events sparked a larger movement for equality.
 The term gay pride came about during the time of these first melancholy one-day marches, before they transformed over the years into the joyous month-long event that has become an international celebration of diversity and individual freedom.